-For the very casual golfer and for the non-golfer among us, the question of what golf ball should be used sound ridiculous.
+For the very casual golfer and for the non-golfer among us, the question of what golf ball should be used sounds ridiculous.
 Aren’t all golf balls the same after all?
 The answer to that question is, not exactly.
 Some golf balls are slightly lighter and may have more “flight” as a result.
 Some actually feel a little heavier and may give more control and a better sense of direction to the golfer who uses them.
-An advance golfer could reach extra distance with the correct ball.
+An advanced golfer could reach an extra distance with the correct ball.
+So, what golf ball should I use?
+Let’s answer that excellent question.

 Which golf ball is best for me ?